ElwinHuaman/huamanquispe/content/authors/luis/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am Ninfa Quispe, I was a volunteer literacy promoter in seven of the most remote communities in Nuñoa (Huanacopampa, Padrepunco, América, Cauchiri, Ticuyo, Pilcocota and Orccorarapampa).
+bio: I am Luis Huaman, I worked with quechua communities helping them to develop their Alpaca herds in in the highlands of Puno, Peru.

 interests:
+- Singer
+- Researcher
 - Entrepreneur
 - Quechua Community
 - Sustainable Development

 education:
   courses:
-  - course: BSc in Chemical Engineering (NF)
+  - course: Dr. in Veterinary Zootechnician
     institution: National University of Altiplano, Peru
     year: